 Police questioned Jagdish Kanani, a partner in a BPO business in Hari Om Plaza at Mira Road, about the functioning of the telephone scamming cartel.
-A top police officer confirmed the arrest and said it was a major breakthrough in the case as Kanani is the “creator” of phone frauds and mentor of 23-year-old Sagar Thakkar, alias Shaggy.
+A top police officer confirmed the arrest and said it was a breakthrough in the case as Kanani is the “creator” of phone frauds and mentor of 23-year-old Sagar Thakkar, alias Shaggy.

 “We have information that Kanani is the one who cracked the code of making easy money by misusing technology and playing on the fears of people.
 He had worked on US processes as a call center employee and was familiar with the operations that involve calling up US citizens and exerting pressure on them to repay their credit card dues,” a police source told TOI.
-He added that Kanani had made investments in call centers and played a vital role in setting up fake ones across the country different names.
+He added that Kanani had made investments in call centers and played a vital role in setting up fake ones across the country with different names.

-Police claimed Kanani had coached Thakkar on how to con US citizens from India and misuse magicJack devices—they plug into a USB port on the user’s computer and have a standard RJ-11phone jack into which any standard phone can be plugged.
+Police claimed Kanani had coached Thakkar on how to con US citizens from India and misuse magicJack devices—they plug into a USB port on the user’s computer and have a standard RJ-11phone jack any standard phone can be plugged.
 “Kanani and Thakkar would pose as tech support callers from legitimate IT software firms and ‘alert’ a victim of a computer virus.
 They would ‘fix’ the computer and also charge for a maintenance contract,” said the source.

 READ ALSO :

 - Nashik rape case: Internet services resume even as curfew continues